OpenMS

 Download:

-to obtain the latest potentially unstable version.
-If you want to use a release version of OpenMS, use the corresponding Release-tagged version on GitHub (https://github.com/OpenMS/contrib/releases) or download the contrib source from a .tar.gz for older releases.
+If you want to use a release version of OpenMS, use the corresponding Release-tagged version on GitHub (https://github.com/OpenMS/OpenMS/tags), e.g.

 Installation: